josmar-crwdstffng/angular/aio/content/guide/aot-compiler.md

 This allows the compiler to generate a reference to `θ0` in the factory without having to know what the value of `θ0` contains.

 The compiler does the rewriting during the emit of the `.js` file.
-It does not, however, rewrite the `.d.ts` file, so TypeScript doesn't recognize it as being an export.
+It does not, however, rewrite the `.d.ts` file, so TypeScript does not recognize it as being an export.
 And it does not interfere with the ES module's exported API.

 <a id="binding-expression-validation"></a>